 Casey’s General Stores is a convenience store chain similar to Wawa.

-There is some speculation to that, though: some believe that Casey’s stock is popular because it is one of the only convenience store stocks available.
+Some people believe that Casey’s stock is popular because it is one of the few convenience store stocks available.

-Casey’s stock has seen gradual growth over the last 5 years, which is probably one of the reasons that the Motley Fool recommends it.
+Casey’s stock has seen gradual growth over the last five years, which is probably one of the reasons that the Motley Fool recommends it.

 Marathon Petroleum Corp.
 (NYSE: MPS)

-As such, they are a big business, and they may be worth investing in.
+As such, it’s a big business that could be worth investing in.

 Fortunately, this rate of growth doesn’t look to be slowing down anytime soon.

-If you want a stock that will grow in value over time as you hold it, consider Marathon.
+If you want a stock that could grow in value over time as you hold it, consider Marathon.